This quick mix, tender muffin with a crunchy buttery topping is perfect to fill hungry tummies in the morning.

 I thought it would be fun to recreate these delicous banana muffins to share with other busy parents out there.

-I use greek yogurt inthe recipe.
+I use greek yogurt in the recipe.
 Many banana bread muffin recipes called for buttermilk which I don’t always have on hand- but I always have yogurt.
 I use “Because you care” unbleached paper liners for a quick clean up.
 Buy a box here from Thrive Market or at Whole Foods.
+And, of course, add in a generous teaspoon of Pine & Palm Vanilla Bean paste for deep flavor.

 You can always store these muffins in your pantry for a great grab and go treat after school.
 Skip the chips and candy and give your kids what they need to power them through the hectic week.